oceanhackweek/ohw26-intro-activity/README.md

 **Before we start, you should have:**
 - Logged in to CryoCloud (`hub.cryointhecloud.com`) and opened a **Terminal** (Launcher → Other → Terminal)
 - Working git authentication — see **[SETUP.md](SETUP.md)**.
-If your setup is broken, raise your hand now.
-A facilitator will get you going.

 ## Resources

 Background reading from the OHW site.
-These are general references — for how to log in to **our** hub (CryoCloud) and set up git auth, use [SETUP.md](SETUP.md), which is current for OHW26.
+These are general references for how to log in to our hub (CryoCloud) and set up git auth, use [SETUP.md](SETUP.md), which is current for OHW26.

 - [Git](https://oceanhackweek.github.io/resources/prep/git.html) — installing git
   and the basic workflow.
-(It walks through a *fork* workflow; today we use a shared-repo + branch approach, so treat forks there as optional / for later.)
+(It walks through a fork workflow; today we use a shared-repo + branch approach.)
 - [GitHub](https://oceanhackweek.github.io/resources/prep/github.html) — why
   GitHub, organizations, and teams.
 - [JupyterHub](https://oceanhackweek.github.io/resources/prep/jupyterhub.html) —